yktoo/yktoo.com/content/blog/0342/index.en.md

 And *Riverside* in Utrecht:
 {{< imgfig "https://2.bp.blogspot.com/-7Y8GTHr-iGk/XCofE0E-jYI/AAAAAAAAuXs/ykU9MD7X6pMOTETy_WicWXiZblwHlRSkgCKgBGAs/s1600/20181112_214426.picasaweb.jpg" "Riverside." >}}

 By the way, I've filmed the last one in its entirety, but the video has been taken down by YouTube at a copyright owner's demand.
-The crazy thing is that the gig's page at the website of {{< fl "Tivoli" >}} [was illustrated][post:341] just by my video from another show.
+The crazy thing is that the gig's page at the website of {{< fl "Tivoli" >}} [was illustrated]({{< relref "/blog/0341" >}}) just by my video from another show.

-And one more thing, not quite related to music: for the first time in my life I [presented][post:340] in English before an audience of some two hundred people, at IDM Europe.
+And one more thing, not quite related to music: for the first time in my life I [presented]({{< relref "/blog/0340" >}}) in English before an audience of some two hundred people, at IDM Europe.
 I felt a bit nervous, of course.

 ## Other stuff {#misc}